Dosage Form: injection, solution

 There have been a number of reports suggesting a relationship between phenytoin and the development of lymphadenopathy (local or generalized) including benign lymph node hyperplasia, pseudolymphoma, lymphoma and Hodgkin’s Disease.
 Although a cause and effect relationship has not been established, the occurrence of lymphadenopathy indicates the need to differentiate such a condition from other types of lymph node pathology.
 Lymph node involvement may occur with or without symptoms and signs resembling serum sickness, e.g., fever, rash and liver involvement.

 In all cases of lymphadenopathy, follow-up observation for an extended period is indicated and every effort should be made to achieve seizure control using alternative antiepileptic drugs.

 Acute alcoholic intake may increase phenytoin serum levels while chronic alcoholic use may decrease serum levels.

-An increase in seizure frequency may occur during pregnancy because of altered phenytoin pharmacokinetics.
-Periodic measurement of plasma phenytoin concentrations may be valuable in the management of pregnant women as a guide to appropriate adjustment of dosage (see PRECAUTIONS, Laboratory Tests).
+An increase in seizure frequency during pregnancy occurs in a high proportion of patients, because of altered phenytoin absorption or metabolism.
+Periodic measurement of serum phenytoin levels is particularly valuable in the management of a pregnant epileptic patient as a guide to an appropriate adjustment of dosage.
 However, postpartum restoration of the original dosage will probably be indicated.

 The liver is the site of biotransformation.
 Patients with impaired liver function, elderly patients, or those who are gravely ill may show early toxicity.